vfmd/vfmd-spec/specification.md

     If no such [block-element end line] is found, the last line in the [input line sequence] is the [block-element end line].

+ 9. <span id="ordered-list-line-sequence">
- 9. If none of the conditions specified above apply, and if the [block-element start line] matches the [ordered list starter pattern] \(i.e. the regular expression `/^( *([0-9]+)\. +)[^ ]/`\) then the block-element is of type [**ordered list**].
-The length of the matching substring for the first (i.e. outer) parenthesized subexpression in the pattern is called the _ordered-list-starter-string-length_.
+    If none of the conditions specified above apply, and if the [block-element start line] matches the [ordered list starter pattern] \(i.e. the regular expression `/^( *([0-9]+)\. +)[^ ]/`\) then the block-element is of type [**ordered list**].
+The length of the matching substring for the first (i.e. outer) parenthesized subexpression in the pattern is called the _ordered-list-starter-string-length_.</span>

     For example, consider the following [block-element start line]
     \(which has three [space] characters, followed by the number '1',